+Before Discussing 7 popular inventory management methods and techniques go to its background.
 Inventory is a popular term being widely used in all tiers of industries (primary, secondary and tertiary).
-It refers to the stock of items that are in storage, transit or being kept for maintenance/repair.
+It refers to the stock of items that are in storage, transit, or being kept for maintenance/repair.
 Operations management experts believe that the inventory carrying costs amounts to 30% of the total inventory costs, whereas the total inventory costs hold a significant sum of the total business running cost.
-It is, therefore, necessary to monitor and control the inventory at all times to be able to fulfil the demands of the customers as well as reordering the stock to meet future demand.
+It is, therefore, necessary to monitor and control the inventory at all times to be able to fulfill the demands of the customers as well as reordering the stock to meet future demand.

 Inventory management methods and techniques allow the warehouse managers to make better decisions by providing a real-time situation of the warehouse and optimizing the routine operations.
 Here we will discuss the 7 popular inventory management methods and techniques that have been proven to be the best:

 Bulk purchasing refers to ordering stock in large quantities at discounted offers.
 The purchasing may seem a lot initially, but it is pertinent to mention that this technique works best with items of the highest demands as they can sell very quickly thereby accommodating the initial investment with quick returns.

 JIT is a technique that allows us to keep the stock at a minimum level and replenishing it when required.
 This keeps the inventory holding costs minimized but it also requires the business to be agile enough to replenish the inventory before a complete stockout.

 This technique of inventory management is relatively new yet proved beneficial in the field of logistics.
 Dropshipping allows suppliers or wholesalers to ship directly to the end consumer as per the instructions of the dropshipping manager.
 The manager asks the supplier to provide the order at a given location and the customer receives the stock at their doorstep, thereby eliminating the need for the manager to keep a physical inventory.